sid-code/dhtsim/README.md

 is the "network."
 In a very abstact sense, it holds all of the participants and transfers messages between them.
 The network implementation in `network.hpp` describes one of the simplest possible
-network: a fully connected network.
+networks: a fully connected network.
 Every node can send a message to every other node in the same amount of time.

 The network assigns an address to everybody that joins.
 In the